vivekvarma12/Rest_api_django/README.md

 # Rest_api_django
-It is a simple api development, using django framework
+It is a simple api development, using django rest framework